 Only when I am feeling just a bit lazy, or looking for just a bit more variety, will I use Dr Bronner’s 4-in-1 pump soap (read about it in this article) for our body cleaning needs, without having to summon my witch’s cauldron for mixing and fizzing and bubbling.

-I hope you find this article useful, and do feel free to comment below on your experience with any of Dr Bronner’s products, or other natural personal care products.
+I hope you find this article useful in sniffing out the best natural soap for eczema, and do feel free to comment below on your experience with any of Dr Bronner’s products, or other natural personal care products.